Planning a graduation party is no easy feat. That's why we were so glad we were able to help James Marsden out with a graduation party for his son!

 With an impressive candy buffet bar filled with bulk candy like jelly beans, Nerds, M&Ms and more, he used his own skills to come up with inspirational and thematic candy displays for each sweet.
 From "Rock on" rock candy pops to "Smarty pants" Smarties, this was an awesome display we're proud to have been a part of.

 Make your own graduation party a real treat.

-If you love the ideas seen here, then we have even more tricks up our sleeve to help you plan the perfect graduation party for your little or big grad.
+If you love the ideas seen here, then we have even more tricks up our sleeve to help you plan your candy store purchase for the perfect graduation party for your little or big grad.
 Here are some great desserts, displays and crafts you can make to amp up your graduation celebration and make your scholar feel loved.

 Flourless Chocolate Graduation Caps

 You'll barely be able to contain yourself through Pomp and Circumstance repeats knowing these little morsels are awaiting you and your grad.
 That's because these flourless chocolate cake graduation caps are full of decadent flavor and adorable appeal.
 Print off a faux diploma and use it as the pan liner for these edible grad caps and you'll have a thematic and incredibly luscious dessert for your graduation party guests and grad of honor to enjoy.

 Hats off to whoever came up with these fun and cute graduation party favors.
 With some clear plastic tubes, gum balls or any black round candy and some other supplies, you'll be able to whip up a custom gift for all of your grad's friends.
 If you're hosting a big graduation event, set some of these cute graduation cap party favors out on a table for people to take as they leave or bring them to the actual ceremony to dole out alongside hugs and kisses.